AnirudhHosur/clue-ai-detective-game/README.md

 - View game details including creator information
 - Play games created by other users
 - Responsive grid layout with pagination

-### Game Sharing
-- Share created games with unique URLs
-- Public viewing of games without account requirement
-- Creator attribution for all shared games

-## 🔧 Deployment

-The project is optimized for Vercel deployment:
-1. Connect your GitHub repository to Vercel
-2. Set environment variables in Vercel dashboard
-3. Enable automatic deployments from `main` branch
-4. Configure Neon Postgres connection details as encrypted environment variables

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is released under the [MIT License](LICENSE).

-## 🆘 Support

-For support, please open an issue on the GitHub repository or contact the development team.